 Buyer's Markets Are A Great Time For Moving Up

-I have said repeatedly that buyer's markets, particularly a buyer's market as strong as this one, is not the time to be selling a property if you have any choice.
+I have said repeatedly that buyer's markets is not the time to be selling a property if you have any choice.

 There is one exception: People looking to turn around and buy a more expensive property.